-- (1) If material ceases to have effect, it ceases to have legal effect as part of the regulations, EPA notice, group standard, or code of practice in which the material is incorporated by reference only if a notice is published in the Gazette - (a) stating that the material ceases to have that effect; and - (b) specifying the date of the notice, or a later date, as the date on which the material ceases to have that effect. - (2) The following person may publish the notice: - (a) the Minister, in the case of material incorporated in regulations; or - (b) the Authority, in the case of material incorporated in an EPA notice or a group standard or code of practice. - (3) Material that ceases to have effect does not cease to have legal effect as part of a notice of transfer in which the material is incorporated by reference.
+- (1) If material ceases to have effect, it ceases to have legal effect as part of the regulations, EPA notice, group standard, or code of practice in which the material is incorporated by reference only if a notice is published under the Legislation Act 2019- - (a) stating that the material ceases to have that effect; and - (b) specifying the date of publication of the notice, or a later date, as the date on which the material ceases to have that effect. - (2) The following person may make the notice: - (a) the Minister, in the case of material incorporated in regulations; or - (b) the Authority, in the case of material incorporated in an EPA notice or a group standard or code of practice. - (3) Material that ceases to have effect does not cease to have legal effect as part of a notice of transfer in which the material is incorporated by reference. - (4) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).